- Doctoral (CAPIC)

 OVERVIEW

-The James Goodrich Whitney Center for Psychotherapy at the C.G.
-Jung Institute of San Francisco has been providing low-fee depth psychotherapy since the 1940’s to adults in the Bay area community.
+Francisco has been providing sliding-scale depth psychotherapy to adults in the Bay area community for over 50 years.
 The Center welcomes people of every race, color, religion, national and ethnic origin, sexual orientation, gender and ability.

 Contemporary Jungian psychotherapy is informed by a variety of psychoanalytic approaches.
 The focus is not only on difficulties and conflicts but also takes into consideration the healing and creative aspects of the psyche.
 There is a trust in the innate wisdom of the unconscious to guide the work through symbolic material, and to lay out a path towards wholeness or individuation.

 Our clinical and theoretical approach offers perspectives into a complex and multilayered psyche that includes developmental and archetypal perspectives.
-This depth orientation often involves working with symbolic material (i.e. dreams, sandplay, etc.) as well as close attention to developmental issues and transference/ countertransference dynamics.
+This depth orientation often involves working with symbolic material (i.e. dreams, sandplay, etc.) as well as close attention to developmental issues and transference/countertransference dynamics.
 In addition, Jung, in discussing the idea that therapist and patient have a mutual impact upon each other, advanced the idea of intersubjectivity, a perspective that is very present in Jungian work.

 THE INTERNSHIP PROGRAM

-The Internship program is a CAPIC approved half-time two-year internship in long- and short-term depth-oriented psychotherapy.
+The Internship program is a CAPIC-approved, half-time, two-year internship in long- and short-term depth-oriented psychotherapy.
 Training focuses on treatment of a wide range of psychopathology and life issues.
 Interns are expected to become competent in diagnostic formulation, treatment planning, and developing psychotherapeutic technique with attention paid to diversity, developmental issues, transference and countertransference, frame, working with dreams and other symbolic material.
 Particular attention is paid towards deepening the work.
 The goal of training, in addition to solidifying basic psychodynamic skills, is the development of an individual style and the emergence of an analytic attitude.

 All interns at the Institute’s Whitney Center for Psychotherapy have full use of the Institute library, the Institute’s Extended Education Public Programs, ARAS, and are welcome to participate in many of the activities of the Institute learning community.